short cycling heat pump

 As a homeowner in Pembroke, NC, understanding why your heat pump short cycles is crucial.
 Knowing the indicators of an issue is the first step to remaining proactive as a homeowner.

 The more familiar you are with these causes, the easier it becomes to know when to call professionals.
-If your heat pump is short cycling and needs maintenance or inspection services, contact Cape Fear Air Conditioning today.
+If your heat pump is short cycling and needs maintenance or inspection services, contact Cape Fear Air, Electric, & Plumbing today.

 Image provided by iStock